docker-flow/docker-flow-monitor/docs/article.md

     external: true
 ```

 This time we added a few additional environment variables.
 They will be used instead the Prometheus startup arguments.
-We are specifying the route prefix (`/monitor`) as well as the full external URL.
+We are specifying the route prefix (`ARG_WEB_ROUTE-PREFIX`) as well as the full external URL (`ARG_WEB_EXTERNAL-URL`).
+Please visit [TODO](TODO) for more information about environment variables that can be used as startup arguments.

 We also used the environment variables `com.df.*` that will tell the proxy how to reconfigure itself so that Prometheus is available through the path `/monitor`.

-TODO: Link to environment variables documentation.

 The second service is [Docker Flow Swarm Listener](http://swarmlistener.dockerflow.com/) that will listen to Swarm events and send reconfigure and remove requests to the monitor.
 You'll see its usage soon.